Chiranjeevi005/ev-recharge-bunker/VERCEL_DEPLOYMENT_GUIDE.md

 4. **Payment Processing Issues**
    - Ensure both `RAZORPAY_KEY_ID` and `NEXT_PUBLIC_RAZORPAY_KEY_ID` are set
    - Check that you're using production keys, not test keys
+   - Verify the keys are correct and not expired
+   - Check server logs for detailed error messages

 5. **Real-time Features Not Working**
    - Verify Redis is configured correctly